aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 ## Import

+### CSV files

 In order to batch import the data into DuckDB, we need some CSV or Parquet files.
-We used the nifty tool [discogs-xml2db](https://github.com/philipmat/discogs-xml2db) to convert the XML files into CSV files, that we are going to load into DuckDB.
-We also used it to load the same data into PostgreSQL in order to later compare the execution time measures of a query.

-### CSV files

-So we have a 6 CSV files, each one corresponding to a table from the Discogs database:
+Here we chose 6 CSV files, each one corresponding to a table from the Discogs database:

 ```python